Stewart Jackson

 Stewart James Jackson, Baron Jackson of Peterborough (born 31 January 1965) is a British politician and adviser.
 Jackson served as a Conservative Member of Parliament (MP) for Peterborough from 2005 to 2017.
 After being ousted by Labour's Fiona Onasanya at the 2017 general election, he served as Chief of Staff, and Special Adviser to David Davis, Secretary of State for Exiting the European Union, until July 2018 when Davis resigned his position.
+He was made a member of the House of Lords as a life peer in November 2022.

 Early life

-Jackson was born in Woolwich and brought up in south-east London.
-He was educated at the London Nautical School in Lambeth, and Chatham House Grammar School in Ramsgate, Kent, followed by Royal Holloway, University of London, where he was awarded a BA (Hons) degree in Economics & Public Administration, in 1988.
-Jackson was elected President of the University of London Union for the 1988–89 academic year.
+Jackson was born in Woolwich, London, England, and was brought up in south-east London.
+He was educated at the London Nautical School, an all-boys comprehensive school in Lambeth, and Chatham House Grammar School, an all boys grammar school in Ramsgate, Kent.
+He then studied economics and public administration at Royal Holloway, University of London, graduating with a Bachelor of Arts (BA) degree in 1988.
+He was elected president of the University of London Union for the 1988–89 academic year.
 During his tenure as president, he faced a no-confidence motion in January 1989, and resigned before he was required to leave office.
+He later undertook a Master of Arts (MA) degree in human resource management at Thames Valley University.